 - The Material Codes should be mapped to the associated material keys in the Value Mappings.

-After the index file is mapped, set the Remap Active setting to Active to have Slate automatically process files that were uploaded on or after the Remap As Of Date value of the Source Format.
+After the index file is mapped, set the Remap Active setting to Active to have Slate automatically process files uploaded on or after the Remap As Of Date value of the Source Format.

 - Application (if the import is associated with an application, it goes to the application, otherwise it is saved to the folio)